ptomulik/puppet-bsdportconfig/README.md

 5. [Limitations](#limitations)
 6. [Development](#development)

-##Overview
+## Overview

-This module provides a **bsdportconfig** resource which ensures that certain build options are set (or unset) for a given BSD port.
+This module implements a **bsdportconfig** resource to ensure that certain build options are set (or unset) for a BSD port.

-##Module Description
+## Module Description

 The **bsdportconfig** module helps to configure BSD ports.

 Installation and de-installation of FreeBSD ports is handled quite well by `package` resource from **puppet**'s core.
-However, it has no way to set configuration options for ports (no `make config` stage), and installs packages with their default options (or with manually pre-set options).
+However, it has no way to set configuration options for ports (no `make config` stage), and always installs packages with their default options (or with manually pre-set options).

 This module tries to fill this gap.
 It helps to ensure, that certain configuration options are set (or unset) for certain ports.
 You may chain the